 The risk to most travellers is low.
 However, it is increased for certain occupations for example bat handlers and veterinarians, or certain activities such as caving.

-- Travellers should avoid contact with bats.
-Bites from bats are frequently unrecognised.
-Bat lyssaviruses are preventable with prompt post-exposure rabies treatment.
+- Travellers should avoid contact with wild animals including bats.
+Rabies is preventable with prompt post-exposure management.

 - Pre-exposure rabies vaccinations are recommended for those who are at increased risk due to their work (e.g. laboratory staff working with the virus and those working with bats).

-- Pre exposure vaccines could be considered for those whose activities put them at increased risk of exposure to bats.
+- Pre-exposure vaccines could be considered for those who are at increased risk of exposure to wild animals and bats.